iPhoring/PIDController/README.md

 ![image1](images/Image0.png "Udacity Simiulator")

-#### CTE: is the cross track error flowing into the controller from our car sensors.
+#### CTE: The cross track error flowing into the PID controller from sensors.
-#### Kp, Ki, and Kd are P, I, and D parameters.
+#### Kp, Ki, and Kd are Proportional, Integral and Derivative parameters respectively.
-#### p_error, i_error, and d_error are proportional, integral and derivative components’ errors respectively.
+#### p_error, i_error, and d_error are proportional, integral and derivative error components respectively.

 ### Desgin and Implementation
-Initial values of PID are imperically found by running the car and manually observing the behavior.
+Initial values of PID are imperically found by running the car and observing the behavior.
 The approach for finding the values is:

-1. First step is to set Ki and Kd values to zero, and only use Kp value until we reach a managable oscillation i.e. car oscillates but stays within the lane for majority of track.
+1. First step is to set Ki and Kd values to zero, and only use Kp value until we reach a managable oscillation i.e. car oscillates but stays within the lane for majority of the track.

 [![PID Controller with accepted Kp value](images/Image1.png)](https://youtu.be/BVALgxNa6v0)

-2. Second step is to find the Kd(Derivative) value to stop the oscillation.
+2. Second step is to find the Kd(Derivative) value to minimize the oscillation so that cars stays within the lane.

 3. Third step is to find a good Ki value to reduce the steady-state error.

 The initial values selected for Kp,Ki,Kd are [0.08,0.0005,7.5] respectively.

 ### Optimization using Twiddle
 In order to further optimize the initial PID values, an algorithm named Twiddle is used.
-This was designed by Sebastian Thrun, Udacity.
-Please see the below video
+This was designed by Dr. Sebastian Thrun, Udacity.

+Please see the below video for details.

 [![Twiddler by Sebastian Thrun, Udacity](images/Image3.png)](https://www.youtube.com/watch?v=2uQ2BSzDvXs)